From the Arabic given name Sabah

 Means "clean" in German.
 Saüßer is the German spelling, Anglicized to Sauber.

-From one of the towns in France derived from sauve
+From the name of various towns in France, derived from French sauve

 "safe" and terre